chrmsan/My-Coding-Dojo/README.md

 My Coding Dojo
 ====

-This repo contains my collection of Katas, Tutorials and Exercises for practicing old/new programming languages and pair programming.
+This repo contains my collection of Katas w/Tests, Tutorials and Exercises for practicing old/new programming languages and pair programming.